 With smaller 1.5” balls, the iFetch is ideal for small and medium sized dogs.
 Just like it’s big brother, the iFetch launches balls at adjustable distances of 10, 25, and 40 feet.
 Set at 10 feet, it works well inside, especially since it can run off AC power.
 Unlike the iFetch Too, it does not have a rechargeable battery but rather uses 6 C batteries.

-- Made For SMALL DOGS or puppies -- comes with 3 pieces customized mini pet balls1.75", pet tennis balls do not support heavy chewy.
-(If you have a...
+- Made For SMALL DOGS or Puppies -- comes with 3 pcs balls of 1-3/4 inches (2 pcs mini pet tennis balls +1 piece heavy chewy mini pet ball), pet tennis...

 - Money saving -- Rechargeable Li-ion Battery support 250shot each full recharging, and the durable and washable ball for both hard chewy and play.

-- Remote Control -- Adjust speed options by a remote controller or click the machine button directly,speed adjustable function will be perfect for...
+- LCD Remote Control -- Adjust speed level options by a remote controller with a LCD display ,speed level adjustable function will be perfect for indoor...

 Like the iFetch, iDogmate is available in two sizes, one with regular tennis balls and one with the mini 1.5” balls.
 The large one launches at distances of 10, 20, 40 and 50 feet. while the small unit throws them 10, 20 and 30 feet.
 Both feature a remote control so you can operate the device without having to be right next to it.